michael-sloma/PADKP/README.md

 # PADKP
 This bot runs alongside your EverQuest client, reads your log file, and helps you manage auctions.

-The bot is controlled from inside the game using a few commands.
-All commands must be in RAID SAY.
-Capitalization and spacing typically doesn't matter.

 ## Quick start